Local Restriction (TL)

 -

-If the Pressure recovery parameters are enabled, then
+If the Pressure recovery parameter is enabled, then

 Ports

-AR - value of the cross-sectional area of the constriction, m²
+AR is the value of the narrowing cross—sectional area, m2

 scalar

-Input signal specifying the value of the cross-sectional area of the constriction.
+An input signal specifying the value of the narrowing cross-sectional area.
 The value is limited by the minimum and maximum limits set by the block parameters.

 Dependencies